 Population and Languages

 Guatemala is a multicultural country and home to 23 Mayan ethnic groups, each one with its own culture and language.
 The Caribbean coast is populated by the Garífuna people, descendants of African slaves and in the southeast region of the country the remaining Xinca population also adds diversity to the country; each of these populations also possesses its own language (Secaira 2000).
-"Ladinos", people who are a mix of Mayan and Spanish decent make up the rest of the population.
+"Ladinos", people of mixed Mayan and European descent make up the rest of the population.
 The official language in Guatemala is Spanish.

 Electricity and Water

-Electricity is available in all mayor settlements, 110 volts AC and American standard plugs are used.
-Most of our birding destinations will be in very rural areas and will have electricity only for a few hours at night if at all in many cases.
-Purified water and soft drinks are available almost everywhere, even in the very small villages we visit.
-Tap water should not be used for drinking in Guatemala, always buy bottled water!
+Electricity is available in all mayor settlements, 110 volts AC (60 Hz) and American standard plugs are used.
+Some of our birding destinations will be in rural areas and will have electricity only for a few hours.
+Tap water should not be used for drinking in Guatemala, bottled water is available everywhere.

 Secaira, E. (2000): La conservación de la naturaleza, el pueblo Maya, y la espiritualidad en Guatemala: implicaciones para conservacionistas.
 PROARCAS/CAPAS/USAID, SUI, FCG, TNC, Guatemala.